• Skip to primary navigation

 Jump to Recipe Print Recipe

-This strawberry banana smoothie bowl is a delicious spoonable treat.
-With nutrient-dense fruit and protein-packed Greek yogurt, this makes for a perfect meal after a morning workout.
-Feel free to get creative with the toppings you want to put on it!
+This strawberry banana smoothie bowl is a delicious spoonable treat!
+As a dietitian, I love this as an option for a post-workout meal, thanks to nutrient-dense fruit and protein-packed Greek yogurt.
+Feel free to get creative with the toppings you want to put on it.

 Ingredients